-As a Sales Manager at SCHUMANN Lara Biermann is advising and supporting international credit risk insurer and surety bond provider in digitizing and automating their risk and business process management.
+As Head of Sales Credit & Surety at SCHUMANN Lara Biermann is advising and supporting international credit risk insurer and surety bond provider in digitizing and automating their risk and business process management.
 She studied business administration focused on finance, accounting and taxes and supervises international credit and surety insurance companies while implementing CAM Credit & Surety.

 Technology to Drive Success in the Surety MGA Revolution

 Managing General Agents or MGAs remain one of the most dynamic segments of the insurance market.
 This was underlined in our webinar with Alessandro Rizzo, CEO and Chief Underwriting officer of EuroCaution, the largest surety & bond provider in Belgium and Luxembourg.
 Over the last 5 years, MGAs have taken a larger share of surety business in the Belgian market, and it continues to see new entrants.
 Technology is a key driver of this growth and profitability for the business.